ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-3/README.md

 ![3-3: SVCHOST.exe](Images/3-3-3.png)

 1. Since this is broken on Win 7 the malware sample does not effectively work during execute.
 In Process Explorer I see **svchost.exe** started as a child process to **Lab03-03.exe**.
 Hopwever, it fails out and closes by itself.
-Just by looking at the code in Ghidra, my assumption is this sample is trying to "replace" **svchost.exe** as a process.
+Just by looking at the code in Ghidra, my assumption is this sample is trying to create a **svchost.exe** process and "replace" as a new process.
 2. Stepping through with x32dbg I can see data being written from .text and .rdata from memory in the created **svchost.exe**.
 [More here](#in-memory).
 3. Viewing the in-memory dump I can see the `practicalmalwareanalysis.log` filename and a series of key presses that are associated with it.
 [More here](#in-memory).
 4. It is a keylogger application, I just cannot execute the malware correctly for the `practicalmalwareanalysis.log` to be created.

 ## Detailed Answers